 Available for Windows, ASP provides access to Visual Basics and VB Scripting language.
 Although ASP is ported to Linux, it is very rare to see it offered by a hosting company running Linux servers.

-I have not personally tested the capabilities of the Linux ASP implementations, so I can not advise you how compatible they may be, yet if someone has experience, please share your thoughts with me in the comments section!
+I have not personally tested the capabilities of the Linux ASP implementations, so I can not advise you how compatible they may be.

 It is an open-source server-side web application framework for Windows, designed for web development to produce dynamic web pages.